-Share Premium Distribution and Share Repurchase Program
+Share Premium Distribution

-In September 2023, our board of directors authorized and approved, subject to shareholder approval, and in December 2023, the shareholders approved, the distribution of \$130.0 million out of the Company's share premium to the shareholders of the Company in proportion of their holding of shares of the Company and the holders of restricted stock units pursuant to the terms of the relevant award agreements.
-On January 29, 2024, the Company paid \$1.873 per outstanding share to its common shareholders of record at the close of business on January 5, 2024.
-Payments will be made to holders of restricted stock units pursuant to the terms of the relevant award agreements upon vesting of the underlying restricted stock units.
-Refer to Item 2, Note 10-Shareholders' Equity.
+In September 2023, our board of directors authorized and approved, subject to shareholder approval, and in December 2023, the shareholders approved, the distribution of \$130.0 million out of the Company's share premium to the shareholders of the Company in proportion to their holdings of shares of the Company and the holders of restricted stock units pursuant to the terms of the relevant award agreements, on the relevant record date.
+On January 29, 2024, the Company paid \$1.873 per outstanding share to its common shareholders of record at the close of business on January 5, 2024, totaling \$127.5 million.
+Additional payments were made and will continue to be made to holders of restricted stock units pursuant to the terms of the relevant award agreements upon vesting of the underlying restricted stock units.
+Refer to Item 2, Note 9-Shareholders' Equity.